garrandall/popular-music-data/tracks/safe---sound-dj-quik.md

 From cluckers wanting a hit so bad they let there panies fall Teeth rotten hair gone, and whole checks get blown
-But then i'm still breaking these pebbles like bam bam Saved them, splitting rocks, to the um tic toc
+But then I'm still breaking these pebbles like bam bam Saved them, splitting rocks, to the um tic toc
 I went from wearing khakis to Sergio Teccini